Frame Drum

 Table Drum

 The Table Drum is used successfully in all kinds of therapy (music, linguistic, psychic therapy) and rhythmical-musical education.
-Its strong and deep vibrations are felt more than heard, especially in the lower parts of the body.
+Its strong and deep frequencies bring most people down to earth, giving them a balanced feeling.
+The powerful vibrations are especially felt in the lower parts of the body.

-The Table Drum can be adjusted to three heights and thus played while sitting or standing.
-A carefully selected cow skin supplies a warm and powerful sound.
+The Table Drum can easily be played by children in a standing position.
+A carefully selected animal skin supplies a warm and powerful sound.
+As it is quite solid too it also resists the concentrated power when the players want to give expression to an outburst of energy.
 The drum is perfectly suitable for group activities when several players strike the skin simultaneously with strikers or hands.

 |